Piotrko64/NodeJsUploadFile/README.md

 # NodeJsUploadFile

-Quick example of upload file wirh node.js and [express-fileupload](https://www.npmjs.com/package/express-fileupload)
+Quick example of upload file with node.js and [express-fileupload](https://www.npmjs.com/package/express-fileupload)

 To open application you need npm and node.js on your desktop